Which city is cheaper, Madrid or Kuala Lumpur?

 Eat your way through Kuala Lumpur, as it has many local or world renowned restaurants to choose from.
 The food is influenced by the populations that live here and you'll find a lot of Malay, Chinese and Indian flavors.
 Spicy curries and noodle dishes are very common.
 Street food is also a mainstay in this city and it's an experience to wander the market streets and sample dishes from the different vendors.

-Many restaurants in Madrid have been singled out for their culinary prowess.
+For foodies, Madrid is an obvious choice, as it is one of the food capitals of the world.
 The city has a mix of flavors that come from all of Spain.
 Local favorites include roast suckling pig, Spanish omelette, and meat and chickpea stew.

 The nightlife scene is relatively similar in Kuala Lumpur and Madrid.